Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 # What the heck is Mob Programming anyway?

 It's a team activity where everyone is viewing the same screen and only one can use the keyboard, role switching frequently.
+This activity is fueled by someone's idea jumping onto someone else's brain and so on.
 That's the general idea, "nothing more, nothing less" some might say.

 Nothing less, yes.
 Nothing more, well...
 Let's just say there is a lot to it.
 After all, many books are entirely dedicated to it.
 Kind of like how TDD could sometimes be referred to as just baby steps 😅